 3. Take one step at a time

-Chelsea Kendrick concluded the webinar with sharing Norman Bright’s experience.
+Chelsea Kendrick concluded the webinar by sharing Norman Bright’s experience.

 Bright is the safety and fleet manager of Woodford Oil—a Virginia-based fuel and lubricant distributor.
 He facilitated the successful installation of the KeepTruckin Smart Dashcam in all 50 vehicles.